spiral/docs/docs/en/debug/exceptions.md

 ];
 ```

-The `YiiErrorHandlerBootloader` registers all available renderers during initialization.
-If you wish to register specific renderers, you can refer to the [Exceptions](/component/exceptions.md) documentation.
+The `YiiErrorHandlerBootloader` will register all available renderers during initialization.
+If you wish to register specific renderers, you can refer to the [Exceptions](../component/exceptions.md) documentation.

 ### Built-in renderers

-The Yii Error Handler bridge provides several built-in renderers for rendering error pages:
+The bridge provides several built-in renderers for displaying errors:

 - `HtmlRenderer`: Renders error pages as HTML.
-This is the default renderer used by the yii error handler bridge.
 - `JsonRenderer`: Renders error pages as JSON.
 This can be useful for handling errors in API requests.
-- `XmlRenderer`: Renders error pages as XML.
-This can also be useful for handling errors in API requests.
 - `PlainTextRenderer`: Renders error pages as plain text.

 ## Snapshots